Return to overview

 While many EU countries are still working out the specifics of implementing the NIS2 Directive, we know there are some key elements that will be included in each national implementation.
 Here we’ll focus on two of them: Article 21 and Article 23.

-Essential and important entities are required to implement specific technical, operational, and organizational measures under Article 21 to enhance their cybersecurity resilience and prevent potential incidents impacting their services.
+Essential and important entities are required to implement specific technical, operational, and organisational measures under Article 21 to enhance their cybersecurity resilience and prevent potential incidents impacting their services.

 Mandatory cybersecurity measures under Article 21 include: